-Leaving the Scene of an Accident (Hit and Run)
+Leaving the Scene (Hit and Run)

 The open road is not predictable and safe in Las Vegas, Nevada.
 This is especially true if drivers have to contend with unpredictable drivers, unfavorable weather conditions, and extreme traffic conditions.
 With all of these factors, it is no surprise there are thousands of accidents occurring every year.